Adlik/zen_nas/README.md

 We mainly made the following changes:

-- support horovod, pytorch distributed training
+- support Horovod, PyTorch distributed training
-- code refactoring for evlotionay search, speed up searching
+- code refactoring for evolutionary search, speed up searching
 - repair THCudaTensor sizes too large problem when search latency model

 Besides,  as some functions can not work correctly under distributed training, we provide a distributed version.

 ## Experimental results

-We tested the modified code, and verified its correctness.
+We tested the modified code and verified its correctness.
 The results are as follows:

-We used apex with mixed precision to complete the training within 5 days on 8 tesla V100 gpus, and the results are consistent with the paper.
+We used apex with mixed precision to complete the training within 5 days on 8 tesla V100 GPUs, and the results are consistent with the paper.

 |              | paper model accuracy | distributed training accuracy |